Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian Government, accessed 07 July 2022.

 Statistics presented in Causes of Death, Australia (cat. no. 3303.0) are sourced from death registrations administered by the various state and territory Registrars of Births, Deaths and Marriages.
 It is a legal requirement of each state and territory that all deaths are registered.
 In addition, the ABS supplements this data with information from the National Coronal Information System (NCIS) for those deaths certified by a coroner.

-Deaths are considered “drug induced” if directly attributable to drug use (e.g. drug overdose), and “drug related” where drugs played a contributory factor (e.g. traffic accidents).
+Deaths are considered “drug-induced” if directly attributable to drug use (for example, drug overdose or due to chronic use such as drug-induced cardiac conditions), and “drug related” where drugs played a contributory factor (for example, traffic accidents).

 In Australia, acute drug overdose deaths are referred to a coroner and subject to forensic pathology and toxicology.
 Autopsy and toxicology reports provide detailed drug information including the identification of specific drugs in the system, approximate levels of drugs in the system and the relatedness of drugs to the death.
 The ABS accesses this information via the NCIS and applies codes from the International Classification of Diseases, 10th Revision, to the medical text for tabulation into statistical output.